-All intercompany balances are settled at least twice a year or as otherwise agreed by the parties and are not interest-bearing, with the exception of the below.
+All intercompany balances are settled at least twice a year or as otherwise agreed by the parties and are not interest-bearing, apart from the below.

 An agreement is in place between the Company and the Member whereby the Member may lend cash to the Company for use in day-to-day operations.
-This loan agreement has on demand features and incurs interest based on 30 day LIBOR.
-Interest expense related to this loan totaled \$0.5 million.
-There are no amounts outstanding as of December 31, 2019.
+This loan agreement has on demand features and incurs interest based on 30-day LIBOR.
+There are no amounts outstanding as of December 31, 2020.